Frequently Asked Questions

 Q: Is RSK secure?

 A: RSK is the most secure blockchain after Bitcoin itself.
-Bitcoin miners also mine for RSK by means of a technique called “merge mining” (currently at more than 45% of total Bitcoin hash power).
+Bitcoin miners also mine for RSK by means of a technique called “merge mining”.

 Q: Where can I find out more about RSK?